manio143/SportsTacticsBoard/readme.txt

 ----------------

 There is no need for any special development environment to compile or build this program from source code.
+However you will need other tools to build the installers or other outputs.

 If you have any supported Windows platform with the .NET 2.0 runtime installed, you can compile this program from source code.

 The following development tools can also be used to modify and compile the program: